 While you may not see a ticket surcharge for one or two renewal periods, your car insurance company will inevitably get wind of your moving violation.

-How to save on car insurance with a speeding ticket
+How to lower insurance after a speeding ticket

 Unfortunately, the only way to prevent a speeding ticket from affecting your insurance is to get it removed from your record.
 If you do wind up with a ticket on your record, there are still ways you can save on car insurance.